mphanthj-hue/pake2/docs/cli-usage.md

 #### [use-local-file]

 Enable recursive copying.
 When the URL is a local file path, enabling this option will copy the folder containing the file specified in the URL, as well as all sub-files, to the Pake static folder.
 This is disabled by default.

-Directory inputs (`pake ./dist`) always package the full tree; this flag only affects single-HTML-file inputs.

 ```shell
 --use-local-file